Officials respond to fire at Wendy's on Bluebonnet Boulevard early Monday

 Trending News

-The cause of the fire was not immediately clear.
+The specific cause of the fire was not clear, but it was determined to be accidental.

 More News